leighlars/js-fun-at-the-library/README.md

 ### 4: Complete the Librarian tests
   - I completed the Librarian test on May 9 at 7:00 pm.
   - I will continue to refactor and mess around with this test, and push that up.

-### Notes
-  - I created a page in the src folder called "mess-around".
-It is a space for the ugly pseudo code, notes, and alternative code solutions